Q&A: Evolution, Creationism and Intelligent Design

 This section lists numerous questions in the area of evolution, creationism and intelligent design and related topics, and then presents answers based on best available scholarship.
 This material was assembled by the editor, except where otherwise indicated.
 Each page linked to below includes detailed references.

-- What do modern DNA studies tell us about evolution?
+- What does DNA reveal about evolution?

 - Can an evolutionary program generate English text?